fl101/awardfares-blog/_posts/2024-07-01-eurobonus-awards-from-cph.md

 ---
 layout: post
-title: "Non-stop SAS Routes From Copenhagen That You Can Book with EuroBonus (2024)"
+title: "Non-stop SAS Routes From Copenhagen That You Can Book with EuroBonus Points (2024)"
 category: [EuroBonus]
 tags: [SAS]
 author: Germán